peter-gregory/ClockRadio/README.md

 copy the clock-radio directory to the beagle bone in directory clock-radio

+Set the beagle bone to boot to the clock radio and turn off all lights.
+The power light will always be on, I have to cover it with electrical tape.

 #sudo apt-get install unclutter
 #sudo nano /etc/xdg/lxsession/LXDE/autostart
 @xset s off